Tilted Hardy paradoxes for device-independent randomness extraction: Applying the Tilted Hardy Test in device-independent randomness generation against Quantum adversaries

-where $I_w :=(1+w)A_0B_0+A_0B_1+A_1B_0-A_1B_1-w(A_0+B_0)$.
-Clearly, $I_{w=0}$ recovers the usual CHSH expression ~\cite{clauser1969proposed}.
-The maximum classical value of this Bell-like expression $I_w$ can be readily found by optimization over the $16$ deterministic LHV behaviors in this scenario as

-We compute the analytical expression for the quantum value for the Bell expression $I_w$ in the Appendix \ref{Bell_from_Hardy} and show that it is also self-testing for the optimal quantum strategy.
-Note that just as the optimal quantum strategy for the CHSH inequality differs from that for the Hardy test, similarly the optimal quantum strategy for the Bell expression $I_w$ is not derivable from that for the tilted Hardy test.
-As such, $I_w$ constitutes a slightly different test of non-locality, albeit with intimate connection to the tilted Hardy test.
-It is also worth noting that it is in the form of $I_w$ that Hardy tests find application in testing non-locality with arbitrary limited measurement independence, using the so-called measurement-dependent locality (MDL) inequalities \cite{putz2014arbitrarily}.
+where $I_{\alpha}:=\alpha A_0B_0+A_0B_1+A_1B_0-A_1B_1$, which is termed as $\alpha$-CHSH expression in Appendix~\ref{robust_self_testing_App}.
+And in Appendix~\ref{robust_self_testing_App}, We analytically compute the maximum values of this Bell expression $I_\alpha$ in quantum and classical theories, and show it provides a robust self-testing statement for the optimal quantum strategy.
+With the optimal quantum strategy, one can obtain $H^{global}_{\infty}=2$ bits of global randomness when $\alpha=\frac{1}{2}$ (See Fig.~\ref{min_entrpy_eavesdropping} for details on the relation between the global randomness and violation of the inequality $I_{\alpha=\frac{1}{2}}\leq \frac{5}{2}$).
+It is in the form of $I_{\alpha}$ that Hardy tests find application in testing non-locality with arbitrarily limited measurement independence, using the so-called measurement-dependent locality (MDL) inequalities (see following Eq.~\eqref{MDL} for our case)\cite{putz2014arbitrarily}.